awei01/katsu-site-source/posts/2011-08-16-how-to-care-for-your-9tailors-items.md

 Make sure to hang your suits after each wear by following the crease in each pant and draping them over a hanger.
 Hangers are also important because the wrong types, such as wire hangers, can permanently warp your clothing.
 By keeping your suits properly stored they will have a chance to air out before you wear them again.

-If you are looking for suits or shirts to care for feel free to email us at info@9tailors.com to get a style consultant of your very own who can help you design a new look.
+If you are looking for suits or shirts to care for feel free to email us at {{ site.emails.info }} to get a style consultant of your very own who can help you design a new look.